First the good news...

 - Imported GM potatoes:

 GM potatoes were approved by State and Federal politicians in the Ministerial Forum on Food Regualtion on advice from FSANZ our food regulator.
+No feeding trials were required to be done on these potatoes.
+The first animals to eat them will be you and your family.
 They will be grown in North America and potentially imported as:

 - oven-ready chips,